keheintz/keheintz.github.io/_pages/research.md

-* **The fast and fortunate for FRB follow-up ([F<sup>4</sup>](https://sites.google.com/ucolick.org/f-4), PI: J. X. Prochaska)** team is dedicated to the follow-up of fast radio bursts and their host galaxies from optical to infrared wavelengths.
+* **The fast and fortunate for FRB follow-up ([F<sup>4</sup>](https://sites.google.com/ucolick.org/f-4), PI: J. X. Prochaska)** team is dedicated to the follow-up of fast radio bursts and their host galaxies at optical to infrared wavelengths.
+Our main science goals are to constrain the FRB progenitor(s) through population studies of their host galaxies and to disentangle the cosmic web correlated with foreground galaxies and their halos.

 * Add more